tuhinpal/hls-downloader/README.md

 ## Backstory

 I created a browser-based HLS downloader as a software developer with a passion for video streaming and the latest web technologies.
-I noticed that there were fewer browser-based tools available for downloading video streams that use the HTTP Live Streaming (HLS) protocol, so I saw an opportunity to fill this gap and set out to create a website that would allow users to easily download HLS streams for offline viewing or archival purposes inside from their browser and purely offline.
+I noticed that there were fewer browser-based tools available for downloading video streams that use the HTTP Live Streaming (HLS) protocol, so I saw an opportunity to fill this gap and set out to create a website that would allow users to easily download HLS streams for offline viewing or archival purposes inside from their browser and purely client side.

 ## Demo

 Try it now [from here](https://hlsdownloader.thetuhin.com/).
 Please note it only supports [these browsers](https://caniuse.com/sharedarraybuffer).

+## Roadmap

+- [ ] Support DASH Protocol
+- [ ] Custom header Support

 ## Author